JoshMerfeld/joshmerfeld.github.io/_pages/about.md

 {% include base_path %}

-I am currently an associate professor at the KDI School of Public Policy and Management in Sejong City, South Korea, but will be starting as a Senior Lecturer in the School of Economics at the University of Queensland from July 1st.
+I am a Senior Lecturer in the School of Economics at the University of Queensland.
+Prior to joining UQ, I was an Associate Professor at the KDI School of Public Policy and Governance in Sejong City, South Korea.
 I am also a Research Fellow at IZA (Institute of Labor Economics) in Bonn, Germany, an Invited Researcher with the Abdul Latif Jameel Poverty Action Lab (J-PAL), and an Affiliated Researcher at Global Action for Policy (GAP).

 My research and teaching interests include development, applied microeconometrics, agriculture, poverty, and the environment.
 I am particularly interested in using new data sources and new empirical methods to improve our understanding of a wide range of outcomes, especially the SDGs.